He found the British market declined 27 percent over the same period.

-How do New Zealand newspapers compare?
+How did New Zealand newspapers compare?

 I went to the Audio Bureau of Circulation and found comparable numbers for the three large daily metro papers and the two main Sunday papers.
-This is not a direct comparison, The Herald on Sunday was just getting started in 2007 and that had a big impact on its direct rival The Sunday Star-Times.

 Among these titles Fairfax newspapers lost ground to APN titles.